RX2Solutions/RX2Solutions.github.io/_posts/2025-11-12-Staffing Metrics That Actually Matter.md

 ### ROI-Focused Indicators for Engineering & IT Placements

 In today’s competitive technical landscape, simply filling roles isn’t enough.
-Engineering and IT organizations need to **prove the return on their staffing investments**, <!--more--> demonstrating how each hire drives delivery speed, quality, and business impact.
+Engineering and IT organizations need to **prove the return on their staffing investments**, demonstrating how each hire drives delivery speed,<!--more--> quality, and business impact.

 Traditional HR metrics like *time-to-fill* or *cost-per-hire* tell only part of the story.
 What matters more is *what happens after* the hire: how quickly the new engineer delivers, what quality they produce, and how their presence accelerates business outcomes.